 One of the reasons for supporting Linux over Windows is that Linux is largely based on free, non-patent encumbered software.
 I believe that, in time, non-patented solutions for virtually everything you want to do will be found.
 The more Linux users there are, the more quickly that time will arrive.
 And when that time arrives, there will be still more Linux users.

 There are a huge number of Linux distributions to choose from.
 In addition to Ubuntu-10.04, I also have used Fedora 14 on a 32-bit personal computer (a Dell Inspiron 1525) and Fedora 15 and 17 on a 64-bit personal computer (an HP Compaq CQ62).
 I bought each computer for approximately $800 in the USA.
-I currently use Ubuntu-12.10 on a Dell Inspiron-15R.
+Recently, I have used Ubuntu-12.10 on a Dell Inspiron-15R and Fedora-20 and 21 on an Asus-x75a.

-In my opinion, in 2012 Linux offers, for many end-users, a very competitive and even possibly better OS for the desktop or laptop than Microsoft Windows.
-It needs be noted, however, that the world is not standing still.
-It is clear that currently, the modern world is focusing less on desktops and laptops, and more on tablets, phones, and other mobile devices.
-The top Linux distibutions, Fedora and Ubuntu, both are trying to position themselves for positions of strength in the future.
+In 2012, Linux, in my opinion, offered, for many end-users, a very competitive and even possibly better OS for the desktop or laptop than Microsoft Windows.
+It should be noted, however, that the world does not stand still.
+It is clear that since 2012, the computing world has focused less on desktops and laptops, and more on tablets, phones, and other mobile devices.
+The top Linux distibutions of 2012, Fedora and Ubuntu, both tried to position themselves for positions of strength in the future.

-One of the pleasantest surprises after I switched from Windows to Linux was experiencing how fast Firefox ran under the latter compared to the former.
+One of the pleasantest surprises after I switched from Windows to Linux was experiencing how much faster Firefox ran under the latter compared to the former.